yvf/rust-ldap3/README.md

 ### Version notice

-New after 0.10.2: cross-platform Kerberos/GSSAPI support if compiled with the __gssapi__ feature.
-See `Ldap::sasl_gssapi_bind()`.
-This feature is experimental; expect breaking changes.
+New starting with 0.10.3: cross-platform Kerberos/GSSAPI support if compiled with the __gssapi__ feature.
+This feature enables the use of integrated Windows authentication in Active Directory domains.
+See the description of the feature in this README for the details of compile-time requirements.

 The 0.10 branch gets a dependencies update, move to Edition 2021, and an experimental API update which lets the user pass either owned or borrowed